 Neyda Martinez: email@example.com, 917-656-7846

-Danielle Beverly’s documentary OLD SOUTH has its national broadcast television premiere on Tuesday, February 2, 2016 at 8 p.m. on the WORLD Channel (check local listings) as part of the fourth season of AMERICA REFRAMED, public media’s newest documentary series.
-The film will be simulcast online with a live chat featuring filmmakers and subject Hope Iglehart.
-OLD SOUTH will be available for free streaming on www.worldchannel.org starting February 3, 2016.
+Brandon Kramer and Lance Kramer’s documentary CITY OF TREES will have its U.S. television premiere Tuesday, April 19, 2016, at 8 p.m. on WORLD Channel (check local listings), as part of the fourth season of AMERICA REFRAMED, public media’s newest documentary series hosted by Natasha Del Toro.
+The film will be available for free streaming on www.worldchannel.org starting April 20, 2016.

 AMERICA REFRAMED is a co-production of the WORLD Channel and American Documentary, Inc. and is hosted by journalist Natasha Del Toro.

 Season 4 of AMERICA REFRAMED curates a diverse selection of films highlighting innovative and artistic approaches to storytelling from emerging and veteran filmmakers alike.
 Viewers will be immersed in personal stories from the streets of towns big and small to the exurbs and country roads that span the spectrum of American life.
 The documentaries invite audiences to reflect on topics as varied as culture, healthcare, politics, gun violence, religion and more.
 Several episodes feature a roundtable discussion moderated by host Natasha Del Toro with special guest commentators and filmmakers.

 In 2015, AMERICA REFRAMED won a GRACIE Outstanding Series award, and was nominated for an EMMY award as well as an Independent Documentary Association award for best curated series.
 In its first season, AMERICA REFRAMED received five 2013 CINE Golden Eagle Awards, and one Imagen Awards nomination.